deadbok/WIFISwitch/docs/HTTP_Flow.md

 The first handler is found in the receive callback.

 * Search the list of handlers from the top and use the first available.
+* If request are waiting in the ring buffer.
+  * Add request to ring buffer, and exit.
+* If no request is waiting.
   * Loop.
     * Call handler.
     * If return is RESPONSE_DONE_FINAL, exit.
-  * If return is RESPONSE_DONE_CONTINUE, find next handler.
+    * If return is RESPONSE_DONE_CONTINUE.
+      * Find next handler.
+      * Call handler.
     * If return is positive, data has been sent, exit and leave it to the next sent callback.

 Create response (receive callback -> handler).